SPCA Serving Erie County Issues Warning About Cold Weather and Pet Safety

 SPCA ISSUES WINTER PET SAFETY TIPS

-January 12, 2024
+December 12, 2024

-By: SPCA Chief Communications Officer Gina Lattuca
+By: Chief Communications Officer Gina Lattuca

-Snow is predicted to return with a vengeance to Buffalo and surrounding areas.
-As many veterinary clinics (including the Lipsey Veterinary Clinic at the SPCA) are dealing with smaller work forces, it’s a little more complicated to receive emergency veterinary care.
+It had to happen sometime!
+The snow is back, and as many veterinary clinics (including the Lipsey Veterinary Clinic at the SPCA) are dealing with smaller work forces, it’s a little more complicated to receive emergency veterinary care.
 Plan ahead for the upcoming snowy days and nights now to ensure your pets stay safe and healthy today and throughout the rest of the winter.
 Read on for some of the SPCA Serving Erie County’s winter pet safety tips.

 *OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
 Thanks to a legislative push in late 2018 that led to stronger laws concerning the tethering of dogs within Buffalo city limits, the SPCA and other law enforcement organizations can now take even more steps to ensure dogs are protected from the elements.